janripke/noora/README.md

 # Create your first mysql database project

 In this example it is assumed that you have installed a mysql database server.
-You also have created the database acme, which is accessible by the user apps.

 ## Create the mysql database user